Member Plans + Benefits

 Other issues on the table for urgent discussion with the National Department of Health (NDoH) are firstly, the inconsistent legislation (Board Notice 50) relating to the minimum standards for the procurement, storage and distribution of fridge lines.
 Secondly, are PLASA’s efforts to adjust the current system to permit member wholesalers to distribute COVID 19 vaccines, to outlying rural areas.

-A third important matter is PLASA’s involvement, together with the NDoH, B4SA and the Essential Services Committee (ESC), in an application to be designated essential service providers.
+PLASA’s involvement, together with the NDoH, B4SA and the Essential Services Committee (ESC), in an application to be designated essential service providers.

 The resultant order designated that certain personnel should be essential, and that all wholesalers and distributors have an obligation to submit a Minimum Service Agreement (MSA) to the ESC.
 PLASA’s legal team provides a Minimum Service Agreement ‘template’ to assist all Members to complete and submit their individual MSA.